Interns and Externs

 • Therapy/Support groups for pregnant or new parents.

-• Note: Our program is entirely telehealth at this time due COVID-19.
+• Note: Our program is entirely telehealth at this time, but we may move to some in-person options in the future.

 This is a unique opportunity for an intern or extern to bring perinatal mental health services to their community and provide culturally matched services.
 Through partnerships with local non-profits serving diverse communities we can grow culturally matched services throughout the Puget Sound region.
 New partnerships welcome!